 Aquatic Plant Management

 PermitsAll aquatic plant management activities, regardless of extent or method, require a permit and must be approved in advance.
-The two-page 2013 Aquatic Plant Management Permit application can be printed from this site.
+The two-page 2017 Clearlake Aquatic Plant Management Permit Application can be printed from this site.

 Most property owners will not possess the machinery for mechanical harvest or the requisite licenses for pesticide application.
-The Department of Water Resources maintains a List of licensed aquatic plant management operators with approved harvest equipment and licensed commercial pesticide applicators (the list is not intended as an endorsement of any business or individual).
+The Department of Water Resources maintains a list of 2017 Aquatic Plant Management Operators with approved harvest equipment and licensed commercial pesticide applicators (the list is not intended as an endorsement of any business or individual).
 Usually, an agreement is reached between the lakeshore property owner and/or contractor, and the contractor then applies for the permit.

 The Lake County Department of Water Resources will serve as the Single Point source for obtaining a permit to control weeds on Clear Lake.
 Receiving approval to conduct weed control operations on public property can be very complicated, but Water Resources will coordinate and expedite the process: